brotatotes/bht-automation/bht gen 1/Mark/Chapter 2/Mark 2 25 bht.md

 # Mark 2:25 Commentary Help Text

 ## BHT:
-In this verse, Jesus references the story of David, who was in need and hungry, along with his companions.
-This specific example is used by Jesus to emphasize the significance of understanding the Scriptures.
-By drawing a parallel between David's situation and that of the disciples, it becomes clear that their actions were justified and appropriate given their hunger and need.
-The relevance of this example to their current circumstances is underscored, illustrating the valid reasons behind the disciples' behavior.
+In this verse, Jesus references the story of David to highlight his active involvement in defending and supporting his disciples, not leaving their defense to themselves.
+The analogy of David's actions emphasizes the necessity and justifiability of the disciples' actions, as they were in a situation of great necessity and hunger.
+Jesus takes up the cause of his disciples, advocating for them and fighting on their behalf, showing his care and support.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "Himself, taking up the cause of his disciples" - This quote highlights the active involvement of Jesus in defending his disciples, showing his care and support for them.

+2. "Not leaving their defence to themselves" - This quote emphasizes that Jesus does not expect his disciples to fend for themselves, but rather takes responsibility for their protection and well-being.

+3. "Taking up the cause" - This phrase suggests that Jesus is not only defending his disciples, but also advocating for them, fighting on their behalf.

 ### Marvin Vincent:
+1. "The analogy lay in the necessity."
-1. "The had need is generic; the was hungry is specific, describing the peculiar character of the need."
+2. "The had need is generic; the was hungry is specific, describing the peculiar character of the need."
-2. "The analogy lay in the necessity."
-3. "Mark adds this to the was an hungered, which is in both Matthew and Luke."
+3. "The had need emphasizes the general condition of lacking, while the was hungry highlights the specific physical hunger experienced by the person."

 ### John Gill:
-1. "Have ye never read what David did... when he had need... and was an hungered, he, and they that were with him?" - This quote highlights Jesus' reference to the story of David in 1 Samuel 21:1, emphasizing the importance of knowing and understanding the Scriptures.
+1. "Have ye never read what David did... when he had need... and was an hungered, he, and they that were with him?" - This quote highlights Jesus' reference to the story of David in 1 Samuel 21:1, emphasizing the importance of knowing and understanding the scriptures.

-2. "Which was a justifiable reason for what he and his company did; as it was for the action of the disciples; being in a like case, and therefore very appropriate to the purpose." - This quote explains the parallel between David's situation and that of the disciples, emphasizing the validity of their actions in light of their hunger and need.
+2. "Being in a like case, and therefore very appropriate to the purpose." - This quote suggests that the actions of the disciples, similar to David's, were justified because they were in a situation of great necessity and hunger.

-3. "Being in a like case, and therefore very appropriate to the purpose." - This quote underscores the relevance of the disciples' actions to the situation at hand, highlighting the appropriateness of their behavior in response to their circumstances.
+3. "A justifiable reason for what he and his company did." - This quote implies that the disciples' actions were justified, just as David's were, because they were driven by genuine need and distress.

 ## Generation Details